 Peter elaborates on these things in his first letter to the Jews of the Diaspora living in Asia Minor (1Peter 1:1).
 The hope that Peter mentions in 1Peter 1:13 is quite different from that mentioned in 1Peter 1:3.
 In verse-3 Peter is speaking of our indestructible salvation that is eternal, reserved for us in heaven.
 In verse-13, however, he writes of hoping to the end of the trial for the reward of Christ that comes with knowing he is pleased in our behavior, i.e. our faithful endurance of the fiery trial because of our love for and trust we have in him.

-The revelation of Jesus Christ does not point to what we call his Second Coming at the end of the age in which we live (the Gospel age or the Church age).
-Rather, the phrase points to a time of judgment, or time of rewards.
-Jesus, as Lord of lords (Messiah), ‘appeared’ in the end of the age when he worked through the Jewish nation to reach out to the world.
+The revelation of Jesus Christ (1Peter 1:13) points to what we call his Second Coming at the end of that age in which Peter lived.
+The Bible never speaks of our age or the Gospel age ending (cf. Daniel 2:44).
+Rather, the phrase points to the time of judgment, or time of rewards.
+Jesus, as Lord of lords (Messiah), ‘appeared’ in the end of the age (first century AD) when he worked through the Jewish nation to reach out to the world.
 He judged Jerusalem and the Temple and thereby vindicated the Gospel, giving the ministry of caring for his people over to a ‘nation’ or a ‘people’ who would be faithful (cf. Matthew 21:33-43; 1Peter 1:9).
+The Old Covenant ended at that very time, the resurrection and judgment occurred and Jesus kept his promise to return to us then, cir.
+70 AD.

-In 1Peter 1:13 Peter tells us to do three things.
-First, we need to “gird up the loins of one’s mind”.
-That is, we need to be ready.
+In 1Peter 1:13 Peter told the church to do three things.
+First, “gird up the loins of one’s mind”.
+That is, be ready.
 Having one’s loins girded points to the readiness in which God’s people were to be on the day he would deliver them from the authority of Pharaoh (Exodus 12:11).
-Secondly, Peter commanded believers to be sober.
-In other words, ‘be in control of one’s mind and behavior’ and don’t be taken in by the world around us, its philosophies, how it treats us, etc. We are to direct our minds to the things of God.
-Finally, Peter tells us to hope to the end.
+Secondly, Peter commanded the church to be sober.
+In other words, ‘be in control of one’s mind and behavior’ and don’t be taken in by the world all around, its philosophies, how it treats believers, etc. Believers are to direct their minds to the things of God.
+Finally, Peter tells the church to hope to the end.
 That is, don’t give up.
-Remember that God is faithful; we can depend upon him, and we won’t be ashamed.
+Remember that God is faithful; believers can depend upon him, and they won’t be ashamed.
 God is worthy of our trust.
-Therefore, hope in him to the end of the trial, expecting his help and continual presence with us.
+Therefore, hope in him to the end of the trial, expecting his help and continual presence with his people.

-Obedience (1Peter 1:14) as expressed in 1Peter 1:13 would evidence our relationship to God in the same manner as children evidence or witness to the character of their parents.
-This is what is behind the idea of Peter calling us to be holy, because God is holy (1Peter 1:16; cf. Genesis 1:27; 3:22)?
+Obedience (1Peter 1:14), as expressed in 1Peter 1:13, would evidence our relationship to God in the same manner as children evidence or witness to the character of their parents.
+This is what is behind the idea of Peter calling believers to be holy, because God is holy (1Peter 1:16; cf. Genesis 1:27; 3:22)?
 The idea represents the ideal expressed in God’s creation of mankind in Genesis.
 We are to be his images—representing him in his creation, and his indwelling us permits him to enjoy all that he has made.